5. Getting Support

-Each of our plugins and themes has its own project page with fantastic information about its features and functionality.
+Each of our plugins has its own project page with fantastic information about its features and functionality.
 Perhaps you have read through this information and still have questions.
 Selecting this option will direct you straight to our contact form where our Pre-Sales team will be happy to fill you in on what you’d like to know.

 B. I have a support question

 You were happily humming along working with your WordPress site when everything suddenly burst in figurative flames… or maybe you just have a technical question you’d like some help sorting through.
 Don’t worry!
 Either way our team of support heroes is ready to save the day!

 Selecting this option will take you to our support forum where you can search the threads for a solutions to issues you may be experiencing.
 For our Premium WPMU Members, a special form will open where you can ask our experts any questions about using our products, services, or anything related to WordPress.
 A support thread will be created in our forums where the team will respond directly with super helpful information.

 C. I have a billing question

 Here are some quick tips when it comes to payments:

 Charges made by our WPMU DEV will appear on your statement as our parent company- INCSUB, LLC.
 More information at https://incsub.com/charge/